rokmc756/oVirt/README.md

          postgresql.conf is usually in /var/lib/pgsql/data,  or somewhere under /etc/postgresql* .
 You have to restart PostgreSQL after making these changes.
 ```

+### oVirt Engine Web UI not Responding
+- It was resolved by DNS Config in Desktop Rebooted and dns cache may be deleted

+### iSCSI Login Problem
+- In case woring iqn of iscsi target in /etc/iscsi/initiatorname.iscsi, it would be failed to create iscsi storage domain.
+If there are nothing in /etc/iscsi directory, vdsm create new initiatorname.iscsi.
+So, make empty directory to /etc/iscsi in order to solve this problem.

 ### Prepare CentOS for Hosted Engine
 1) yum repo